DKeeper1523/test-code/docs/source/index.rst

 FairPy is a comprehensive **Python Library** for **Machine Learning Fairness**, covering various fairness notions, data structures, and learning tasks.
 TODO: This challenging field has many key Applications....

-FairPy includes more than **10** latest fairness algorithms, such as InflFair (ICML'22) and FairGLM (ICML'21).
+FairPy includes more than **10** latest fairness algorithms, such as InflFair (ICML'22) and FairGLM (ICML'22).
 For consistency and accessibility, FairPy is developed on top of `scikit-learn <https://scikit-learn.org/>`_ and `PyTorch <https://pytorch.org/>`_.

 ----

-Why FairPy: Compare to other libraries
+Why FairPy: Compare to Other Libraries
 ====================

 .. |check| raw:: html